wer340/python-angelayu/day-3/readme.md

        result=False
        print(f"this a {name}")
   ```
-  # for adding asci art  or  a bunch  of paragraph  use  three '''   like🔽
+  # for adding asci art  or  a bunch  of paragraph  use  three ''' at first and three at end   like🔽
   ```
   heart='''